 When it finally became clear that railroad workers were heavily exposed to asbestos and dying from asbestos-related diseases years later, lawsuits began to be filed against railway companies.
 These companies knowingly exposed their workers to asbestos, despite having the knowledge that it could pose a health risk to their employees.

-Through lawsuits, settlements and trust funds, railroad workers are able to obtain compensation for any exposure to asbestos that occurred while on the job.
+Through lawsuits, settlements and trust funds, railroad workers can obtain compensation for any exposure to asbestos that occurred while on the job.
 Additionally, families of railroad workers can obtain compensation for any indirect exposure to asbestos that may have occurred in the home.